apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 </TabItem>
 </Tabs>

-### Preffered exit methods
+### Preferred exit methods

 The SDK provides convenient methods for exiting Actors:

-1. Use `exit()` with custom messages to inform users about the Actor's achievemts or issues.
+1. Use `exit()` with custom messages to inform users about the Actor's achievements or issues.

-2. The `exit()` method emits `exit` event allowing componets to perform cleanup or state persistence.
+2. The `exit()` method emits `exit` event allowing components to perform cleanup or state persistence.

 Example of a failed exit using a shorthand method: